thamara/time-to-leave/README.md

 ## Get in touch!

-Join our [discord channel](https://discord.gg/P3KkEF5) to discuss upcoming features and more.
+Join our [Discord server](https://discord.gg/P3KkEF5) to discuss upcoming features and more.

 ## Credits